EmpireDemocratiqueDuPoulpe/Cours-IA/5MLDE/Project/locust-master/README.md

 You can now enter the number of users you want and the delay between each spawn.
 Set the host URI to `http://prediction-server:8001` and start the test.

 ## Navigation
-If the following installation works, you can proceed to the last step: [starting Prefect](https://github.com/EmpireDemocratiqueDuPoulpe/Cours-IA/tree/main/5MLDE/Project/prefect).
+If this installation works, you can proceed to the last step: [starting Prefect](https://github.com/EmpireDemocratiqueDuPoulpe/Cours-IA/tree/main/5MLDE/Project/prefect).